jschultz/argrecord/README.rst

 The ``ArgumentRecorder`` class provides three new methods:

-``build_comments`` returns a multi-line string that represents the arguments provided to the parser.
-We call these comments because they are designed to be included as the header of an output file and treated as a comment by whatever program subsequently treats the output file.
+``build_comments`` returns a multi-line string that represents the current script invocation; that is, the name of the script and the list arguments to it.
+We call these comments because they are designed to be included as the header of an output file and treated as a comment by whichever program subsequently treats the output file.

 ``write_comments`` writes the comments to a file.
 The file can be specified either as a filename or a file object of an output file.
 Additional arguments specify whether additional comments (for example from an input file) or comments in the already existing file should be appended to the comments generated from the argument parser, and whether an already existing file should be backed by by appending a suffix to its name.